 FREQUENTLY ASKED QueSTIONS

 We are now a team of 15,000.
 There are a number of ways you can help: 1.
 Sign the petition form(s) and ask friends, relatives, neighbours, workmates, etc, to sign also.
-If everyone collects just 9 other signatures, then we will only need to collect 603 forms for the NRC, 308 for the WDC and 79 for the KDC.
-2. Download the petition forms and drop them in letterboxes in your neighourhood.
-That would be a great help, and it's good exercise!
+2. Become a volunteer.
+There is a lot to do and we would be grateful for any time you may have spare!
 3. Make a donation.
 The reality is we have to pay for advertising to spread the word and that costs money.
 Every donation is appreciated and even a small donation goes some way to spreading the very important message that in a democracy every voice matters.
 Our bank account number is: Democracy Northland 02 0100 0603503 04.

 Whangarei : If you live in the Whangarei District Council area please contact: Robin Grieve, email@example.com, phone 027 479 5663 or John Bain, firstname.lastname@example.org, phone 021 961 894.
 Kaipara: If you live in the Kaipara District Council area please contact Craig Jepson, email@example.com, phone 021 412 522.
 Far North: If you live in the Far North District Council area, please contact John Bain, firstname.lastname@example.org, phone 021 961 894.

-No. Prior to the recent amendment, the Local Electoral Act 2001 provides two cases where electors may requisition a binding poll if more than 5% of electors petition a council to do so.
+No. Prior to the recent amendment, the Local Electoral Act 2001 provided two cases where electors could requisition a binding poll if more than 5% of electors petition a council to do so.
 Section 29 has not been repealed and still allows petition rights where a council changes the way representatives are elected using the FPP or STV voting systems.
 Section 19ZB was repealed in February 2021.
 It provided petition rights when councils create Maori wards and introduce the Maori electoral roll.
-Both S29 and S19ZB are designed to provide the community at large with an opportunity to challenge changes to the voting system.
-Those who say the petition right is racist and applies to Maori wards only are either misinformed or are perpetuating fake news to further their own agenda.
+It is a lie to say the petition right only applied to Maori wards and was therefore racist.

-There are only three local authorities in New Zealand that currently have race based representation.
-In most cases a council decision to have race based seats has been over-turned after councillors were forced to hold a binding referendum.
+There are only three local authorities in New Zealand that currently have race-based representation.
+In most cases a council decision to have race-based seats has been over-turned after councillors were forced to hold a binding referendum.
 An exception is in Waitara where a binding poll favoured the introduction of Maori wards.

 These are seats on a local council.
 Only those who are registered on the Maori electoral roll can vote for Maori ward candidates.
 Those of the General roll will only be able to vote for candidates standing in a General ward.